 • To implement RRI principles internally in the twelve member organizations of SeeRRI itself.

-• Implementation of RRI-based policies and initiatives internally in the partner institutions of SeeRRI.
+• Implementation of RRI institutional change internally in every partner institution of SeeRRI.